EtienneCmb/tensorpac/docs/source/api.rst

 Filter the data
 +++++++++++++++

-This method can be used to filter the data only in order to extract phase and amplitude.
+This method is used to filter the data only in order to extract phase and amplitude.

 .. automethod:: tensorpac.pac.Pac.filter